quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 ---

 #### Time Deltas and Frame Rates in Different Regions
 Time deltas are crucial for maintaining consistent behavior across different frame rates.
-For instance, a game running at 30 FPS in North America will have a frametime of \(1/30\) seconds or approximately 33.3 ms, while one running at 60 FPS in Europe would have a frametime of \(1/60\) seconds or about 16.6 ms.
+For instance, a game running at 30 FPS in North America will have a frametime of $1/30 $ seconds or approximately 33.3 ms, while one running at 60 FPS in Europe would have a frametime of$1/60$ seconds or about 16.6 ms.

 :p How does the frame rate affect time deltas and how can this be used for different regions?
 ??x
-The frame rate directly influences the size of the time delta \(\Delta t\).
-Higher frame rates result in smaller \(\Delta t\), which is important for achieving smooth animations and movements.
-For example, a 30 FPS game has a frametime of \(1/30\) seconds (approximately 33.3 ms) while a 60 FPS game has a frametime of \(1/60\) seconds (about 16.6 ms).
+The frame rate directly influences the size of the time delta $\Delta t $.
+Higher frame rates result in smaller $\Delta t $, which is important for achieving smooth animations and movements.
+For example, a 30 FPS game has a frametime of $1/30 $ seconds (approximately 33.3 ms) while a 60 FPS game has a frametime of$1/60$ seconds (about 16.6 ms).

 This can be used to ensure that animations and movements appear consistent across different regions with varying frame rates: